Personal Directive

 New diagnosis?

 My name is Miguel.
 I have recently been told that I have heart disease.
-The next time I see the specialist they want to talk with me about my health care wishes.
+The next time I see the specialist they want to talk with me about my health care choices.
 Where do I start?
+How do I keep track of everything?
+How can I be sure my choices will be followed?

 Goals of Care Designation Order